Does Brooklyn Peltz Beckham know you can be a nepo baby without being unbearable?

 Gen Z largely views nepo babies philosophically.
 Today’s young people seem to have accepted that, fairly or unfairly, some are born with major advantages in the world.
 Actor Jess Elgene, quoted in The New York Times, has a message for those lucky ones: “Just say, ‘Yes, I am the child of a celebrity, and I’m very grateful for the opportunities that has obviously afforded me.’
 Then we’re good.
 I think it’s when there’s a denial of that situational difference is what irks me — just the façade of grinding.”

 So, Brooklyn, I wish you well in all your future pursuits.
-But please don’t pretend you’re a typical young adult.
-Acting like you are Joe Average, making it on your own merits, insults the vast majority of young chefs, photographers, and soccer players who do have to struggle to achieve their goals.
+And I’m sure you work hard in whatever you do.
+But please don’t pretend you’re a typical young adult, or like having famous parents doesn’t help.
+Acting like you are Joe Average insults the vast majority of young chefs, photographers, and soccer players who do have to struggle to achieve their goals.
 Acknowledge your extreme good fortune, work hard and humbly, and give back to the world.
 Then you will truly be a success.

 Register for free to continue reading